ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro1.md

     correctAnswer: "a"
   },
   {
-    question: "What happens if you press tab twice quickly without any command?",
-    answers: {
-      a: "Nothing happens",
-      b: "Shows a listing of everything in the current directory",
-      c: "It wants to show you all the possible things you can run",
-      d: "You get an error message"
-    },
-    correctAnswer: "c"
-  },
-  {
-    question: "After returning to your home directory (just enter 'cd' by itself), verify that the two following commands are equivalent (replacing 'username' with your actual username):<br/><br/>cd ../../home/username/<br/>cd ../../../../../../../home/username/<br/><br/>Why are these very different-looking commands equivalent?",
+    question: "From the /usr/bin directory, verify that the two following commands are equivalent:<br/><br/>cd ../../lib/gcc/<br/>cd ../../../../../../../lib/gcc<br/><br/>Why are these very different-looking commands equivalent?",
     answers: {
       a: "The cd command knows where your home directory resides",
       b: "The terminal ignores excess dots",